MichaelCurrin/auto-commit-msg/docs/development/advanced/sandbox.md

 ## Reload

-The `watch` task is supposed to be running in the background but I haven't actually seen it actually pick up changes and effect what I see in the debugging window.
+The `watch` task is supposed to be running in the background but I haven't actually seen it actually pick up changes and affect what I see in the debugging window.

-So if you make a change to your source code, in the original repo you muyst use the green _Restart_ circle in the debugger to reload the extension in the sandbox window.
+So if you make a change to your source code, in the original repo you must use the green _Restart_ circle in the debugger to reload the extension in the sandbox window.

 If you don't see code changes appearing, you may need to stop and start the debugger afresh.